chaploud/storybook-cljs/README.md

 Think of this tuple format like a reader literal in EDN.

-This format is chosen over more complex formats (such as Transit+JSON) as it allows for easier viewing/editing of Clojure types within the Storybook control UI:
+This format is chosen over more complex formats (such as Transit+JSON) as it allows for easier viewing/editing of Clojure types within the Storybook controls UI:

 ![Tagged JSON](/resources/tagged_json.png)